Glückauf, die Unendlichkeit

 Intrigued by the paradoxical nature of lignite's impact on people and the environment, I delved into the archives of Bergbau Technik Park (translated as Mining Technology Park) with their complete display of mining artifacts/ a full work cycle of an open-cast mine that illuminate the complex relationship between miners, their industry and the environment during and after the German Democratic Republic.
 As I explored this history, questions persisted about the ongoing, perplexing grip of lignite on the region.

 The aquarium installation features an Oloid motor continuously swirling the fluorescent water.
-At the same time, it is chained to a hefty replica of which is resting at the bottom of the tank, while an artificial plant eerily circulating as if inspecting, resulted from the motor operation.
+At the same time, it is chained to a hefty replica resting at the bottom of the glass tank, while an artificial plant eerily circulating as if inspecting, resulted from the motor operation.

 The Oloid, a unique geometric shape discovered by the engineer, sculptor and mathematician Paul Schatz in 1929, takes a central part in the work.
-This inversion form as a result of inverting the belt of a cube, since its discovery has continued to give inspirations for artists, architects, designers, choreographers among others.
-Above all, it provides philosophical projections - combining two fundamental aspects of time and thus of being: the zero point and infinity.
+This inversion form as a result of inverting a cube, since its discovery, has continued to give inspirations for artists, architects, designers, choreographers among others.

-Additionally, the installation’s title comes from the German miner’s and folk song The Steigerlied or Glück auf, der Steiger kommt that date back to the 16th century.
-The song originally comes from the Ore Mountains in Saxony and is now also widespread in other regions of Germany, regarded as the national intangible heritage.
+Additionally, the installation’s title comes from the German miner’s and folk song The Steigerlied or Glück auf, der Steiger kommt that date back to the 16th century, regarded as the national intangible heritage.
 Specifically, Glückauf is a distinctive way of wishing “Good Luck” among miners, in which its literal translation is luck-up, indicating the hope of returning home safely after a tough day’s mining underground.
-This title signifies the paradoxical and perpetual relations of coal mining industry to people and the environment.

 The book ‘Oloid - Form of the Future’.
 Courtesy of Paul Schatz Foundation